 PM to unveil ‘historic’ development package for Karachi today

-Prime Minister Imran Khan will visit Karachi today (Saturday) where he is expected to announce a financial package for the implementation of a transformation plan meant to address the city's issues and developmental requirements, according to Radio Pakistan.
+Prime Minister Imran Khan has reached Karachi today (Saturday) where he is expected to announce a financial package for the implementation of a transformation plan meant to address the city's issues and developmental requirements, according to Radio Pakistan.

+During his visit, the premier will meet Governor Sindh Imran Ismail, Chief Minister Murad Ali Shah, members of the provincial assembly as well as businessmen, according to the Prime Minister's Office.
+He will also be briefed about the recent situation in Karachi after the rains.

 In a tweet a day earlier, PTI leader Faisal Javed Khan said the Karachi Transformation Plan was aimed at addressing the provincial capital's long-standing problems such as "choked drainage and sewerage systems, encroachments, poor waste disposal, water supply and transport".